Responsive styles

 Add custom code in Design Studio

-You can code custom styles for features that don’t currently have UI support for responsiveness like text transformations, font families, and image swapping.
+You can code custom styles for features that don’t currently have UI support for responsiveness like text transformations and font families.
 Check out how to use media queries to accomplish this.

 We recommend building your emails mobile-first.
 This means optimizing your email for smaller device sizes (mobile) then customizing responsive styles for larger device types (desktop).